Aakash Repeater Courses

 Ecology and Environment | Biodiversity and its conservation, Population and ecological adaptations, Environmental issues, |

 In English, a student's reading, writing, and English grammar skills will be evaluated.
-The Grammar section comprises given topics.
-Refer to the below Maharashtra 12th board syllabus 2021 for English
+The Grammar section comprises the given topics.
+Refer to the section below for information on topics incorporated in the Maharashtra 12th English syllabus.

 Sections | Weightage |